rbotafogo/galaaz/README.md

 Lets take a look at the type, mode and storage.mode of our vector @vec.
 In order to print this out, we are creating a data frame 'df' and printing it out.
-A data frame, for those not familiar with it, it basically a table.
-Here we create the data frame and add the column name by passing named parameters for each column, such as 'typeof:', 'mode:' and 'storage__mode'.
+A data frame, for those not familiar with it, is basically a table.
+Here we create the data frame and add the column name by passing named parameters for each column, such as 'typeof:', 'mode:' and 'storage__mode?'.
 You should also note here that the double underscore is converted to a '.'.
+So, when printed 'storage\_\_mode' will actually print as 'storage.mode'.

-In R, the method used to create a data frame is 'data.frame', in Galaaz we use 'data__frame'.
+Data frames will later be more carefully described.
+In R, the method used to create a data frame is 'data.frame', in Galaaz we use 'data\_\_frame'.

 ```ruby